-- 1. While Antiochus interrupted the daily sacrifices of the temple and profaned the sacred precincts of the temple, so did the Romans under Titus when they destroyed the city and the temple in AD 70. - 2.
+- 1. While Antiochus interrupted the daily sacrifices of the temple and profaned the sacred precincts of the temple, so did the Romans under Titus when they destroyed the city and the temple in A.D.
+70. - 2.
 While Antiochus brought grave suffering on the Jews, he did not finally break in pieces their power (12:7).
-(The Maccabeans arose in rebellion against Antiochus Epiphanes in 168 BC and their efforts eventually resulted in restoring a great measure of Jewish independence for some years, which continued to a degree even until the birth of our Lord.)
-It was the Romans, not Antiochus, who broke in pieces the power of the Jews as a national entity. - 3.
-The Lord (as already noticed) applied the abomination of desolation phrase to the destruction of Jerusalem by the Romans (Mat.
+(The Maccabees arose in rebellion against Antiochus Epiphanes in 168 B.C. and their efforts eventually resulted in restoring a measure of Jewish independence, which continued even until the birth of our Lord.)
+It was the Romans, however, not Antiochus, who broke in pieces the power of the Jews as a nation. - 3.
+The Lord (as already noticed) applied the "abomination of desolation" phrase to the destruction of Jerusalem by the Romans (Mat.
 24:15).
-His description in Luke's parallel account defines what desolation He had in mind very specifically: "But when ye see Jerusalem compassed with armies, then know that her desolation is at hand" (Luke 21:20).
-These armies and this desolation were most certainly those of Rome in AD 70, not those of Antiochus two hundred years before!
-(4) Matthew and Mark must have known that Jesus was referring to words (and therefore events) from Daniel 12, as demonstrated by their parenthetical statement, "Let him that readeth understand," immediately after His warning about the "abomination of desolation" (Mat.
+His description in Luke's parallel account defines what desolation He had in mind very specifically: "But when ye see

+- Jerusalem compassed with armies, then know that her desolation is at hand" (Luke 21:20).
+These armies and this desolation were most certainly those of Rome in A.D.
+70, not those of Antiochus two hundred years before. - 4.
+Matthew and Mark must have known that Jesus was referring to words (and therefore events) from Daniel 12, as demonstrated by their parenthetical statement, "Let him that readeth understand," immediately after His warning about the "abomination of desolation" (Mat.
 24:15; Mark 13:14).
-Notice how closely this resembles what the Messenger said to Daniel in the same breath with his reference to the cessation of the continual burnt-offering and the abomination of desolation: "But they that are wise shall understand" (Dan.
+Notice how closely this resembles what the Messenger said to Daniel in the same breath with his reference to the cessation of the continual burnt offering and the abomination of desolation: "But they that are wise shall understand" (Dan.
 12:10-11).

-Since the Lord used these words in warning about the desolation Rome would inflict on Jerusalem, I believe this is strong proof that the Roman destruction is what Daniel 12:10-11 describes.
-Matthew probably wrote his book in about AD 60 and Mark probably wrote in about AD 64.
-Thus, Christians would have been reading these books only shortly before the Roman destruction of Jerusalem in AD 70.
-(It is almost as if Matthew and Mark were encouraging their readers, especially Jewish Christians, to head the Lord's warnings as repeated from Daniel 12 and thus be among the wise who understood them [v.
-10]!)
+Since the Lord used these words in warning about the desolation Rome would inflict on Jerusalem, I consider this to be strong proof that the Roman destruction is what Daniel 12:10-11 describes.
+Matthew probably wrote his book in about A.D.
+60 and Mark probably wrote in about A.D.
+64. Thus, Christians would have been reading these books only shortly before the Roman destruction of Jerusalem in A.D.
+70. (It is almost as if Matthew and Mark were encouraging their readers, especially Jewish Christians, to heed the Lord's warnings as repeated from Daniel 12 and thus be among the wise who understood them [v.
+10].)